TryingOutSomething/CCA-web-scraper/README.md

 ```

 By default, the web scraper will launch a browser when the script is executed.
 Add the `--browser-option` or `-bo` flag
-with the value `headless` to the end of the command:
+with the value `headless` to the end of the command to hide the browser instead:

 ```
 python main.py --browser_options="headless"